stonecoder19/comp1161project1_test/README.md

 ```

 ## Compiling files
 Open a command prompt/terminal to the project folder.Type the following.
+N.B (If you want to open a command prompt to the folder just open a command prompt then type ```cd <path_to_the_project_folder```

 #### On Windows
 ```